Wolverine971/9takes/src/blog/enneagram/enneagram-stress-number.md

 Type 4: Your stress number is Type 2.
 Type 2s are generous, caring, and nurturing.
 When you're under stress, you might become more emotionally needy and dependent on others, as well as manipulative and controlling in your relationships.
 You might also struggle with feeling unlovable or inadequate.

 Type 5: Your stress number is Type 7.
 Type 7s are enthusiastic, spontaneous, and adventurous.
-When you're under stress, you might become more impulsive and distractible, as well as struggle with feeling overwhelmed and out of control.
+When you're under stress, you might become more impulsive and more easily distracted, as well as struggle with feeling overwhelmed and out of control.
 You might also have difficulty focusing on one thing at a time and making decisions.

 Type 6: Your stress number is Type 3.
 Type 3s are ambitious, competitive, and driven.
 When you're under stress, you might become more obsessed with success and achievement, as well as competitive and envious of others.
 You might also struggle with feeling anxious and insecure about your abilities and worth.